jmondele/My_PROJECTS/java/java README.md

-# 📘 Java Practice Projectss
+# 📘 Java Practice Projects

 This repository includes a series of Java projects that demonstrate core programming concepts such as OOP, GUI applications, user input validation, calculations, and inheritance.